berzel/paynow-ecocash-payments/README.md

 - `paynow_integration_key` : Your Paynow integration key as provided by paynow.
 This field is required
 - `customer_number` : The EcoCash phone number of the user you're charging in the format 0777777777.
 This field is required
 - `amount` : The amount you're charging the user/customer.
 Example 700.98.
 This field is required
+- `result_url` : For applications which listen for the pyanow update and don't poll for a result.
+This the url paynow will post to.
+This field is optional

 Here's a screenshot for reference